ChatGPT Translation Workflow: From Machine-Translated to Publishable

 Common mistakes

 • Pasting the whole document at once.
-Long passes lose tone consistency by the end; the model drifts toward generic.
+Long passes lose tone consistency by the end; the model drifts toward its generic house style.

-• Asking for “natural” without anchoring with a voice sample.
+• Asking for “natural” without a voice sample.
 “Natural” defaults to the model’s house style in that language, which is bland.

 • Trusting back-translation to be lossless.
 It isn’t — but drift on factual content is a red flag worth investigating.

-• Using a fast model for legal or medical text.
-The stakes don’t match the tradeoff.
+• Using Instant for legal or medical text.
+The stakes don’t match the tradeoff; switch to Thinking.

-• Forgetting that ChatGPT’s training in low-resource languages (e.g. some Southeast Asian or African languages) is weaker — quality drops, and back-translation drift increases.
-Get a human reviewer earlier.
+• Forgetting low-resource languages are weaker.
+ChatGPT’s training in some Southeast Asian and African languages is thinner; quality drops and back-translation drift rises.
+Bring in a human reviewer earlier.

 FAQ

-• Is ChatGPT better than DeepL for translation?: DeepL is often cleaner for short, conventional text.
-ChatGPT wins when you need glossary control, tone preservation, or domain instructions.
-Use DeepL for first-pass, ChatGPT for the polish.
+• Is ChatGPT better than DeepL for translation?: It depends on the text.
+DeepL is often cleaner for short, conventional copy and has a built-in glossary (up to 2,000 entries on its Advanced plan).
+ChatGPT wins when you need tone preservation, domain instructions, or handling of an ambiguous phrase.
+Many people use DeepL for the first pass and ChatGPT for the polish.

 • Can I translate code comments and docs the same way?: Yes, but pin a glossary that explicitly says “leave code identifiers, variable names, and string literals unchanged.”
 Code-adjacent prose is where translators go wrong most often.

-• Does the model preserve markdown / HTML?: Mostly, but it occasionally drops a tag or rebalances headings.
-Diff against source after translation.
+• Does the model preserve markdown and HTML?: Mostly, but it occasionally drops a tag or rebalances headings.
+Diff against the source after translating.

 • What about voice mode for translation?: Useful for travel-grade conversation.
-Not useful for publishable output — there’s no glossary, no back-translation, no audit.
+Not for publishable output — there’s no glossary, no back-translation, no audit trail.

 Tags: #ChatGPT #Workflow